LeaVerou/lea.verou.me/2024/context-chips/index.md

 Once responses started coming in, we realized that participants had trouble understanding what the up and down arrows meant, since on mobile these are shown without labels until selected.
 This would have been an easy fix had it had been caught early, e.g. thumbs up/down icons could have been used instead.
-This was not a huge issue, as their purpose becomes clear when selected, but it definitely added some friction.
+This was not a huge issue, as their purpose becomes clear when selected, but it definitely adds some friction.

 ## Aftermath: Context Chips in the Wild